lost job web larger

 Losing your job or finding yourself ‘between jobs’ is, unsurprisingly, a stressful place to be.
 Keeping a cool head and taking action is important.

 First of all, have you received all the help you can get from elsewhere?
 State benefits may be limited, but sometimes, being in receipt of them enables you to qualify for more substantial financial help as a result.
-Also, you might want to make sure your were treated properly by your employer when you were ‘let go’.
-Sometimes, improper treatment can result in further recompense becoming due to you for unfair dismissal, etc.
+Also, you might want to make sure you were treated properly by your employer when you were ‘let go’.
+Sometimes, improper treatment can result in further recompense coming due to you for unfair dismissal, etc.

 Many of us have sensibly built up a small nest egg for the proverbial ‘rainy day’ and losing your job probably classifies as a pretty rainy day in most people’s lives.
 Having such a nest egg can be a relief, but if you are out of work for 6 months or more, that nest egg is unlikely to last long.